DonKarlssonSan/hicetnunc-wiki/Interactive-OBJKTs.md

 - Head to [https://hicetnunc.xyz/mint](https://hicetnunc.xyz/mint), fill out the information for your work, and upload your zip file.
 - You should now see a preview of your work embedded on the page.
 Make sure to test it thoroughly to make sure it works as expected.
 - If everything looks good, make sure your wallet is synced and press the "mint" button at the bottom of the page.
 - Congratulations!
-You have just minted your first interactive NFT 🎉
+You have just minted your first interactive OBJKT 🎉

 # Known Issues